Eight-time Mr. Olympia Ronnie Coleman admitted on the June 2020 Joe Rogan Experience podcast that he started taking steroids at 30.

 As a long-time fitness instructor, I know that many bodybuilders use steroids to improve their performance.
 Many denied it, but a few, like Coleman, have come forward.

-This article will explain why the professional bodybuilding legend used performance-enhancing drugs (PEDs), how they aided his career, and the health issues he's currently dealing with due to his steroid use.
+This article will explain why the professional bodybuilding legend used performance-enhancing drugs (PEDs), how they aided his career, and the health issues he's currently dealing with due to his steroid usage.

 Did Ronnie Coleman Admit to Using Steroids?

-Ronnie Coleman, who is considered the greatest bodybuilder of all time, admitted to Joe Rogan that he began using prescription steroids when he was 30 years old.
+Yes, Ronnie Coleman, admitted to using steroids in an interview with Joe Rogan in 2020.
+The acclaimed greatest bodybuilder of all time said that he began using prescription steroids when he was 30 years old.

 Coleman started bodybuilding at the age of 24 and stayed all-natural for the first six years of his career.

 One of Coleman's fellow competitors, Flex Wheeler, introduced him to PEDs when he was 30.

 He claimed that he could gain mass, achieve his ideal body, rank up, and eventually win major titles by using performance enhancers because they made him shredded and conditioned as he had never been before.

 How Steroids Work